 Figure 6.33.3-1 UL/DL traffic pattern provisioning from AF

 1a.
-Optionally, the AF may provision the UL/DL traffic patterns to PCF.
-The traffic patterns may include traffic periodicity, traffic description to localize the target application traffic, etc.
+Optionally, the AF may provision or update the UL/DL traffic patterns to PCF.
+The traffic patterns may include number of UL/DL periodic bursts per second or traffic periodicity, traffic description to localize the target application traffic, etc.

 1b.
 During PDU Session Establishment/Modification, PCF may send the UL/DL traffic patterns to SMF via the PCC rule.

 1c.
-Besides, the UPF may optionally derive the UL/DL traffic patterns based on the statistical analysis, e.g. via the identification mechanisms detailed in Sol#X (S2-2202408), up to UPF implementations.
-The UL/DL traffic patterns may include the UL/DL traffic periodicity, etc.
+Besides, the UPF may optionally derive the UL/DL traffic patterns based on the statistical analysis, e.g. via the identification mechanisms detailed in Sol#12, up to UPF implementations.
+The UL/DL traffic patterns may include the number of UL/DL periodic bursts per second or traffic periodicity, etc.

-Editor’s Note: It is FFS whether the existing TSCAI can be used to convey the UL/DL Traffic Pattern information.
+NOTE: UPF derivation of UL/DL traffic pattern is considered as an alternative of 1a i.e. AF provisioning of UL/DL traffic patterns, which can be applied when AF doesn’t support provisioning of the traffic pattern info.

-2. SMF generates the UL/DL traffic patterns and sends that to RAN.
+2. SMF generates or update the UL/DL traffic patterns and sends that to RAN.
 Optionally, the burst detection instruction for the UL/DL traffic is also sent to RAN by SMF.
-The UL/DL traffic periodicity may be used for CDRX cycle determination.
+The number of UL/DL periodic bursts per second or traffic periodicity may be used for CDRX cycle determination.

 3. Optionally, SMF may send the N4 rule to UPF.
 The N4 rule may include the burst marking rule, which can help the UPF to mark the DL traffic burst accordingly.
 If Step 3 is not performed, the N4 rule may also include the burst detection rule to assist UPF for burst detection.